Squirrel Games: Reception

-Jason Frank, for entertainment website Vulture, wrote that he laughed when previous contenders were "pelted by pies" in the parody challenge.
-He described most of the talent show performances as "forgettable" and noted that they did not "steal control of the camera's eye".
-Frank criticized the lip-sync song selection as "actively bad to the point of camp" and wrote that it gave Suzie Toot an opportunity to win against Jewels Sparkles.
-Belen Edwards, on digital media platform Mashable, enjoyed the lip-sync contest in which Jewels Sparkles performed a flexible, "high-energy" choreography, adding that Suzie Toot "breaks out a perfectly timed Charleston".
-Edwards also acknowledged the negative criticism around for "Woman's World" regarding Dr. Luke's role in the song's production; American singer Kesha previously accused him of sexual, physical, and emotional abuse.
+Jason Frank of the entertainment website Vulture wrote he laughed when previous contenders were "pelted by pies" in the parody challenge.
+He described most of the talent show performances as "forgettable" and noted they did not "steal control of the camera's eye".
+Frank criticized the lip-sync song selection as "actively bad to the point of camp" that gave Suzie Toot an opportunity to win against Jewels Sparkles.
+Belen Edwards of the digital media platform Mashable enjoyed the lip-sync contest, in which Jewels Sparkles performed a flexible, "high-energy" choreography, adding Suzie Toot "breaks out a perfectly timed Charleston".
+Kevin O'Keeffe of the LGBTQ publication Xtra Magazine called the episode "solid" and said it "does a good job of introducing us to the queens, it breaks up the talent shows nicely and it’s just twisty enough to keep things interesting".
+The episode's lip-syncs were repetitive, but O'Keeffe soon realized "those performances win", mentioning the premiere episode for season fourteen.

-Kevin O'Keeffe of online publication Xtra Magazine, called the episode "solid" and stated that it "does a good job of introducing us to the queens, it breaks up the talent shows nicely and it’s just twisty enough to keep things interesting."
-The episode's lip-syncs were repetitive, but O'Keeffe soon realized that "those performances win", mentioning the premiere episode for season fourteen.
+"Squirrel Games" earned nominations in the Outstanding Directing for a Reality Program (for Nick Murray) and Picture Editing for a Structured Reality or Competition Program (for Jamie Martin, Paul Cross, Ryan Mallick, and Michael Roha) categories at the 77th Primetime Creative Arts Emmy Awards (2025).
+Both lost against to reality competition television series The Traitors (2023–present).